JadeOfMaar/RationalResources/Extras/RationalResourcesNuclearFamily/README.md

 > :bulb: This mod involves an opt-in system.
 Parts must be tagged and correctly in order to be handled.

 > :bulb: WBI Classic Stock is supported.
+CRP resources are replaced where necessary.

 > All affected engines, in addtion to the details below, also receive Kerbalism radioactivity.
 This rating scales with the part's dry mass.